How to light a bathroom

 When planning for your bathroom lighting (and other electrics) it is worthwhile being aware of the legislation regarding electricity in damp areas.
 The legislation sets the bathroom out in zones.
 Ensure that the fittings you are using are IP rated for use in damp areas and are safe to use in the specific zone intended.

 Don’t forget to think about what you want to turn on with your switching.
 It would be pretty annoying having your fan turning on in the middle of the night with your lights and do you really want all of your lights to turn on together?!
+And it is worthwhile considering adding in a lighting control system to allow you to quickly and easily set the scene for the task at hand e.g. relaxing baths, versus shaving or makeup application.

 Don’t forget a dimmer switch!
 Dimmers are perfect for creating a lovely relaxing ambience in your bathroom for downtime.

 Consider tread lights.
 These are perfect for night time use and are particularly great for families.
-We recommend Halcyon for this.

 So to summarise how to light a bathroom, effective lighting is achieved by layering different forms of lighting to create a truly usable space.
 These layers are task, decorative and accent.
-Bathroom lighting is often left as an after thought, but the bathroom is an important room in the house and the lighting has a huge impact on the overall result, ambience and feel.
+Bathroom lighting is often left as an afterthought, but the bathroom is an important room in the house and the lighting has a huge impact on the overall result, ambience and feel.

 Thank you for reading how to light a bathroom.
 If you are planning a full home renovation have a read of how to light a kitchen too.